 POST-WAR KEW: CONTINUITY & CHANGE

-While the end of World War II heralded a new era, postwar restrictions on resources affected what could be built, how people worked, and the everyday lives of men and women.
-The decade beginning in 1950 included monumental shifts in the social and cultural fabric of life in Australia.
 This exhibition explores how life changed by exploring the memories of people who lived in Kew during these years, the development of notable private and public modern architecture, and the ways that innovation transformed the lives of Kew’s residents.
 You are invited to immerse yourself in this new exhibition which will be open from March to September 2025 each Friday between 11.00 and 1.00pm, public holidays excluded.

-188 High Street KEW 3101
+Level 1, Kew Court House, 188 High Street KEW 3101